genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/consolidators/advanced.md

 * **consolidateTable** which represents the table in which the consolidation rows are fetched and modified.
 They have a name and an alias which will be used to reference this record in the `<calculation>` and `<consolidationTarget>` nodes.
 They can also be set as transient or non-transient (the default). consolidationFields attribute is also (optionally) present in this table.

 * **consolidateTarget** which contains the join expression used to fetch the "consolidated" row relative to this specific consolidation event using the key defined in the "key" attribute.
 If the consolidation record is not found, it will be created with all numeric fields zeroed representing an initial row.
-Additionally, the computed string in the 104"groupBy" Groovy expression is available as a binding called "groupId".
+Additionally, the computed string in the `groupBy` Groovy expression is available as a binding called `groupId`.

 * **calculation** is groovy code where the actual computation of the consolidation is performed.